 Our preferred materials

-Frame-making is a craft, but to a large extent, the choice of materials determines the quality and character of the frame.
-So we don’t buy ‘any old wood.’
-In fact, we’re (fanatically) picky and only buy trees that actually contain quality frames.
-Plus: we like to be in control and know every detail of the final product.
+While frame-making is definitely a craft, the choice of materials hugely impacts the quality and character of the frame.
+That is why we don’t just buy ‘any old wood.’
+In fact, we’re (fanatically) picky and only source trees that actually ‘contain’ quality frames.
+This also allows us to exert maximum control over the final product.

 A tree is a tree?